-They also give you tons of energy but also won’t keep you awake at night and are supposed to be great for weight loss.
+They give you tons of energy but also won’t keep you awake at night and are supposed to be great for weight loss.
 Because they can absorb many times their size/weight in liquid, they are great for avoiding dehydration during exercise or exposure to heat.

-Chia Seeds: The Original Superfood?
+Are Chia Seeds the Original Superfood?

 Supposedly, the Aztecs, Mayans, and Incans used chia as a staple of their diet and as an energy food.
 Chia means “strength” in the Mayan language, and they were known as the “Indian Running Food” because runners and warriors would use them for sustenance while running long distances or during battle.